johanna-herrmann/mermaider/README.md

 ````

 Benifit of using markdown files: You can use plugins to highlight definitions and get diagram previews,
-for vs code for example.
+for `vs code` for example.

 ### Build Diagrams
-Then symply run:
+Then simply run:
 ```bash
 mermaid-md-svg [options] <input> <output>
 ```